Department of Higher Education & Student Affairs

 - 23 full-time doctoral students; 25 part-time

-- Alumni all of the U.S. and working internationally
+- Alumni all over the U.S. and working internationally

 - All CSP students have a required two-year internship in student or academic affairs